What is material culture?

 Arts institutions have both collections of material culture and accompanying libraries, usually open to the public, with research on the material culture held in the institution's collection.
 Museums also have both collections of folklore materials and institutional archives, which can be mines of information.

-ARTstor is a not-for-profit organization funded by the Andrew W. Mellon Foundation whose purpose is to develop a database of digital images and accompanying scholarly information for use in art history and other humanistic fields of learning, including the related social sciences.
-The ARTstor Digital Library includes approximately 300,000 images covering art, architecture and archeology.
+ARTstor is a not-for-profit organization funded by the Andrew W. Mellon Foundation whose purpose is to develop a library of digital images and accompanying scholarly information for use in art history and other humanistic fields of learning, including the related social sciences.
+The ARTstor Digital Library on JSTOR includes approximately 300,000 images covering art, architecture and archeology.
 It is a database of curated collections of art images and associated data covering many time periods and cultures, and documenting the fields of architecture, painting, sculpture, photography, decorative arts, and design, as well as many other forms of visual culture.

 Europeana